A heuristic derivation of radiative power loss and radiation reaction from the kinetic power of electric inertial mass of a charge: Introduction

 \section{Introduction}

 The radiation reaction was first proposed by Lorentz~\cite{lor92, lor04} and later Abraham \cite{abr05} and Lorentz~\cite{16} derived it in detail for an arbitrarily moving small charged sphere, and is available in various forms in many text-books \cite{1,2,3,25,7,24,20}.
 The formula, hitherto obtained in literature in a rather cumbersome way, is evaluated from the detailed mutual interaction between constituents of the charged sphere.
 The self-force turns out to be proportional to the rate of change of acceleration, independent of the radius of the small sphere.
 One obtains the instantaneous radiative power loss formula by a scalar product of the self-force with the velocity of the charge.
-The same formula for the radiative power loss is also obtained from the Poynting flux in the neighbourhood of a ``point charge'' in arbitrary motion \cite {32a}.
-Further, the radiation reaction formula has been derived also from the rate of electromagnetic momentum flow, calculated using the Maxwell stress tensor, across a surface surrounding the neighborhood of a point charge, \cite {32}.
+The same formula for the radiative power loss is also obtained from the Poynting flux in the neighbourhood of a ``point charge'' in arbitrary motion \cite {p32a}.
+Further, the radiation reaction formula has been derived also from the rate of electromagnetic momentum flow, calculated using the Maxwell stress tensor, across a surface surrounding the neighbourhood of a point charge, \cite {p32}.

-However this power loss formula does not agree with the standard Larmor's formula, where one calculates the Poynting flux through a spherical surface of large enough radius $r$ centered on the charge.
+However this power loss formula does not agree with the standard Larmor's formula, where one calculates the Poynting flux through a spherical surface of large enough radius $r$ centred on the time-retarded position of the charge.
 The flux turns out to be proportional to the square of acceleration ($\propto \dot{{\bf v}}^2$) \cite{1,2,25}.